 - It is eventually revealed in Final Fantasy VIII that Edea had feared being taken over by an evil sorceress, and with her husband created a fighting force to oppose her in that event, which has already come to pass by the game's beginning.

 - Downplayed in El Goonish Shive.
 When Sarah volunteers to be Tedd's lab assistant, Tedd feels that if they are to work together, he needs to make up for the catgirl incident.
 So, as a show of trust, he gives her a watch that can let her shapeshift into a clone of Tedd.
 While he doesn't particularly mind her taking a peek, he points out that there are still all sorts of ways Sarah could use Tedd's form to embarrass or humiliate him if he ever steps over the line again.

 - In a flashback arc of Everyday Heroes, Jane, recently out of prison, laments that people aren't inclined to trust an ex-con.
 Mr. Mighty says that he trusts her, and she points out that it's easy for him to trust someone who can't hurt him.
 A bit later, he gives her one of his superpower-dampening pills to prove that he trusts her when she can hurt him, then asks her to marry him.
 She accepts his proposal after flipping the pill into his mouth to enable them to have safe sex.

 - Whateley Universe: As of "Ayla and the Mad Scientist" we now know Phase has at least several plans to take down every one of his teammates.
 And a bunch to take down himself.
 And his teammates know his 'official' weakness in the school records is a fake.
 He wrote up a list of real ways to stop himself and gave it to Lancer.

-- Each of the Silverhawks had an emergency off-switch to be used if any of them went berserk for unforseen reasons.
+- SilverHawks: Each of the SilverHawks has an emergency off-switch to be used if any of them went berserk for unforeseen reasons.